squallstar/bancha/core/documentation/source/firststeps/getting-started.rst

 The first Page content type installed by default is **Menu**.
 This content type will contains all the pages of your website.
 Click on **Menu** on the list, and a record list of pages records will appear.

-Proceed to the next chapter of the tutorial: :doc:`create-pages`
+Discover how Bancha works, proceed to the **next chapter** of the tutorial: :doc:`stage-workflow`

 Already done?
-Proceed to :doc:`create-news`
+Proceed to :doc:`create-pages`